AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

 ### Email Messages {#email-messages}

 You'll use Marketo to send out emails to your registrants, confirmation emails, etc. You don't need to configure anything in this section.
-Disable (uncheck) the email message options within WebEx.
+Disable (uncheck) the email message options within Webex.

 ![](assets/image2015-5-28-14-3a9-3a14.png)

 >[!NOTE]
 >
->The Marketo-WebEx integration cannot support sending confirmation emails out of WebEx.
+>The Marketo-Webex integration cannot support sending confirmation emails out of Webex.
 The confirmation must be sent via Marketo.
 After you've scheduled the event, be sure to copy the event information to the Marketo confirmation email and set the email as **Operational**.

 Now we're ready to jump into Marketo!